Teaching Quantum Computing through Lab-Integrated Learning: Bridging Conceptual and Computational Understanding: Implementation and Delivery

-The course concluded with a team-based final project.
-Students worked in pairs to investigate a topic related to quantum algorithms or applications.
-Example topics included comparing classical and quantum search methods, analyzing noise and error mitigation strategies, and implementing small-scale versions of the Quantum Approximate Optimization Algorithm (QAOA).

-Each team maintained a GitHub repository containing their code, documentation, and analysis.
-Projects were evaluated based on implementation correctness, clarity of communication, originality, and depth of reflection.
-The final two class sessions were devoted to student presentations, where each group demonstrated their project and discussed the challenges encountered during development.
+The course concluded with team-based final projects where students investigated topics related to quantum algorithms or applications.
+Example topics included comparing classical and quantum search, analyzing noise mitigation strategies, and implementing small-scale QAOA instances.
+Each team maintained a GitHub repository with code, documentation, and analysis.
+Projects were evaluated on implementation correctness, communication clarity, originality, and depth of reflection.
+The final two sessions featured student presentations demonstrating their work and discussing development challenges.